What is the key to startup fundraising?

 A bit of industry statistic number-crunching shows that a staggering 140,000 new startups are founded daily.
 If you’re one of them, this clarifies the need for you to stand out from the pack.

-This is where a virtual data room for startups?
+What is a virtual data room for startups?

-Using data rooms for startups and fundraising
+Use of data rooms for startups

 Right now, your startup could be at any of four key stages.
 Here’s what a virtual data room can offer you at each one.

 - Forming a team.
 This is the pre-seed stage, where you need to obtain initial investment and form a core team.
 You’ll also be drawing up documents that need to be organized.
 A virtual data room acts as a remote file server and also gives you a secure place to showcase your pitch decks without the risk of potential co-founders walking off with your idea.

 - Talking to potential investors.
 Who’s viewing your pitch decks?
 Who spent the most time doing so (meaning they might be most interested)?
 Data rooms provide such analytics for startups, allowing you to follow up on leads fast.